 My next destination was Novalja, another Pag's coastal city.
 It took me around half an hour and 30 kilometres to arrive there from Pag town.
 The trip was comfortable and the road was good.

 During my trip to Novalja, I noticed the athletes participating in the race called "the first Pag trail".
 I could also notice many bike trails alongside the whole island.
 Pag is great for recreative bikers and runners.

-Just near the entrance to the Novalja, I noticed a beach complex few kilometres long.
-Unfortunately, the beaches were closed.
+Just near the entrance to the Novalja, I noticed a beach complex a few kilometres long.
+The beaches were still closed.

-The first and most famous beach in Novalja, Zrće, was also closed, and no one was there except the excavators which were preparing the beach for the summer season.
+The first and most famous beach in Novalja, Zrće, was also closed, and no one was there except the excavators and construction workers who were preparing the beach for the summer season.

 I left my car in the centre of Novalja and took a walk around the city.

 Novalja gave me the impression of a small and clean place.
-I also perceived it as quiet, but during the summer season with so many visitors, I guess it's not quiet at all.
+I also perceived it as quiet, but during the summer season with so many visitors, I guess it's not that peaceful.

-The sea was perfectly clean even near the centre of the city, which is pretty rare.
-The houses by the sea were nicely decorated, and the beaches were clean, although the summer didn't yet arrive.
+The sea was perfectly clean even near the centre of the city.
+The houses by the sea were nicely decorated, and the beaches were clean, although the summer hasn't yet arrived.

 The most interesting building in the city is the church of St. Catherine.

 I liked Pag a lot, especially Novalja.
 Preserved nature, clean sea and great roads left a good impression on me.
 And the beaches are excellent.
-I will come there again this summer and enjoy the atmosphere on some of Novalja beaches.
+I will come there again this summer and enjoy the atmosphere on some of the beaches in Novalja.